sturadnidge/node-steam-game-coordinator/README.md

 # SteamGameCoordinator

-This is a handler for friends related functionality, to be used with the `node-steam` module.
+This is a handler for game coordinator related functionality, to be used with the `node-steam` module.
 It is basically a straight copy of Seishun's module [here](https://github.com/seishun/node-steam/tree/master/lib/handlers/game_coordinator).

 Initialize it by passing a SteamClient instance and AppID to the constructor.